 Project Number: 071

-This project sets out to develop improved knowledge on non-volatile particulate matter (nvPM) emissions to enable the development of soot-reduction technologies.
-A multi-scale hierarchical simulation strategy is proposed as a predictive tool for soot emissions from gas turbine engines.
+This project sets out to develop improved knowledge on nvPM to enable the development of soot-reduction technologies.
+A multi-scale hierarchical simulation strategy is proposed as a predictive tool for soot products from gas turbine engines.
 In gas turbines as the soot particles are generated, they can either oxidize completely or escape oxidation in the form of solid particles.
 A new multiscale approach will be established to predict soot formation in aircraft engines by integrating “first principle” simulations (used to account for the multi-scale physics of soot formation and transport) with large-eddy simulation (LES) that can be used to simulate turbulent flames in realistic engine combustors.
 We will explicitly target and isolate the layers of empiricisms that currently exist for example, in particle inception models, in the role of precursor species in nucleation, the sensitivity of predictions to particle shape and size distribution and the ad hoc coagulation/coalescence mechanisms.
 All of the tools that will be used already exist within the research team but a systematic coupling of these tools in a multi-scale, LES strategy has yet to be accomplished by anyone.
 The challenge here is to ensure high fidelity in predictions at the requisite time/length scales and then up-scale these effects into sub grid representation that can be used in a relatively cost-effective predictive simulations using LES.

 Annual Reports